KattsonBastos/rossmann_sales_prediction/README.md

 ⚠️ I'm still building this ReadME ⚠️

-You are provided with historical sales data for 1,115 Rossmann stores.

-This repository contains files from the project I'm building <a href="https://www.hotmart.com/product/data-science-em-producao/Y24207977W">for this course</a>.

-Data source: <a href="https://www.kaggle.com/c/rossmann-store-sales/data">Rossmann Store Sales | Kaggle</a>

 ---
 ## Contents <p id="contents"></p>
 - <a href="#intro">A Brief Introduction to the ROSSMANN Company</a>